publicarray/publicarray.github.io-old/projects.md

 {% include image.html path="dns.png" alt="DNS Statistics" width="802" height="650" %}

 A free Australian DNS resolver with DNSSEC support.
 The server resolves [OpenNIC TLD's](https://www.opennic.org/).
 Connections are only supported through [DNSCrypt](https://dnscrypt.org) and (experimental) [DNS-Over-TLS](https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Implementation+Status) for increased security and privacy.
 The [Ansible playbook and configuration files are open source](https://github.com/publicarray/dns-resolver) for you to inspect at your leisure.
-For pretty graphs and stats see [munin generated graphs](https://dns.seby.io/stats.html)
+You can find pretty [graphs and stats generated from munin](https://dns.seby.io/stats.html) here.

 ### Technologies
 * [Unbound](https://www.unbound.net/) (DNS Resolver with DNSSEC)